Skip to content

 Before you begin, ensure you have the following:

-• An active Rapid API account (available for free).
+• An active Check-Mail account (available for free).

 • An API key.
-You can obtain this from your Rapid account dashboard once registered.
+You can obtain this from your account dashboard once registered.

 • Basic understanding of HTTP requests.